 An employment tribunal has held that payments in lieu of untaken statutory holiday on termination of employment must be calculated to reflect normal pay.

 The Working Time Regulations 1998 (“the Regulations”) entitle an employee to pay in lieu of unused statutory holiday calculated in accordance with either (i) a “relevant agreement” (i.e. a written employment contract, a collective agreement or a workforce agreement) or, where there is no such agreement, (ii) the same statutory formula which applies during the employment, which requires that workers be paid at the rate of a week's pay for each week's leave.
-(See my blog of 29 July regarding what will constitute “a week’s pay” in the context of holiday pay.)

 The Regulations do not prescribe how a payment in lieu of unused holiday is to be calculated under a relevant agreement.
 Some agreements have stipulated that no holiday pay will be paid at all – either in all cases, or in specified circumstances, such as where the employee has committed gross misconduct.
 However, it has long been established that such provisions, so far as they relate to accrued statutory holiday, will be void.

 In a recent case, an employment judge considered whether a contractual term providing for a nominal payment of £1 in lieu of untaken holiday complied with the Regulations.

 When the employment terminated, the employee had three days' accrued but untaken holiday.
 If this holiday had been taken during her employment, she would have been paid £176 net.